megsaunders/megsaunders.github.io/projects.md

    <span class="emptyspan"></span>
 </a>
 <p>
-Coastal ecosystems capture carbon from the atmosphere and may help us mitigate climate change, if we can conserve them.
+Coastal ecosystems capture carbon from the atmosphere and may help us mitigate climate change.
 </p>
 </div>